matteo-pacini/ZPMacros/README.md

 }
 ```

 ## Known issues

-- Swift is still buggy when it comes to macros
-    - i.e. `WrapWithCombine` works in Xcode 16.x but not on Xcode 15.x.
+- Swift macros require Xcode 16.0+ andSwift 6.0+ to correctly work.
-- SwiftSyntax has to be compiled when adopting this package, compilation times are going to increase because of this
+- SwiftSyntax has to be compiled when adopting this package, which may increase initial compilation times

 ## Contributing